VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: VISTA-Bench

 \subsection{Task Settings}

 We study the impact of replacing pure text with visualized text under both unimodal and multimodal tasks.
-Each question is evaluated in two forms: pure text and visualized text and processed by the vision encoder.
+Each question is evaluated in two forms: pure-text questions are provided as textual prompts, whereas visualized-text questions are processed through the vision encoder.
 For the unimodal task, we use MMLU~\cite{hendrycks2020measuring}.
-For the multimodal task, we evaluate three benchmarks, including MMBench\_en~\cite{liu2024mmbench}, Seed-Bench~\cite{li2024seed}, and MMMU~\cite{yue2024mmmu}.
-Experiments are conducted on two VLMs, Qwen3-VL-8B-Instruct~\cite{bai2025qwen3vltechnicalreport} and InternVL-3.5-8B~\cite{wang2025internvl3}.
+For the multimodal task, we evaluate three benchmarks, including MMBench~\cite{liu2024mmbench}, Seed-Bench~\cite{li2024seed}, and MMMU~\cite{yue2024mmmu}.
+Experiments are conducted on two VLMs, Qwen3-VL-8B-Instruct~\cite{bai2025qwen3vltechnicalreport} and InternVL3.5-8B~\cite{wang2025internvl3}.
 Unless otherwise specified, visualized text is rendered in \textit{Arial} at 16pt, with a fixed width of 800 pixels and adaptive height.
 With the above settings, we can fully explore the modality gap introduced by visualized text across both task paradigms.